CarterEVERYTHING-Codes/ClassVote/README.md

             *   `localhost`
             *   `localhost:*` (wildcard for any port)
             *   `http://localhost:YOUR_PORT_NUMBER` (e.g., `http://localhost:9002`)
+            *   **If using Google Cloud Workstations or similar port-forwarding:** Add the specific `https://<your-workstation-subdomain>.cloudworkstations.dev/*` pattern that appears in the error message (e.g., `https://6000-my-workstation.cluster-xyz.cloudworkstations.dev/*`).
         *   Under **API restrictions**, if "Restrict key" is chosen, ensure **"Identity Toolkit API"** is in the list of allowed APIs.
 "Don't restrict key" is often simpler for development.
         *   **Click SAVE at the bottom of the GCP page.** Changes can take a few minutes to propagate.